-One out of ten households in the US utilizes storage units in Chula Vista.
+One out of ten households in the US utilizes online storage units.
 The country has about 50.000 storage units with a total space of nearly 2 billion square feet.
 However, storage units are easy targets for crimes like robberies and burglaries which is why you need to take security caution when scouting for such space.
 To ensure your products or items stay safe, here are some features you need to pay attention before you lease a storage unit:

 1. Consider operating hours